 It may come as a surprise to many younger people, but before Nintendo started making consoles and video games, they first produced hand-made playing cards before becoming a toy manufacturer through the 1960s and 1970s, and by the mid 1970s they had made their first TV Game Console and started the transition from toy making to arcade game and console production.

-The Crossover was released in 1981 in a range of three colours, red, green or blue.
+The Nintendo Crossover Puzzle was released in 1981 in a range of three colours, red, green or blue.
 As to the global distribution I really have no idea, presumably it would be available in Japan where the instruction book may not have been in English.
 I know they were available both in the United Kingdom and the United States, but whether they were sold in any other countries I can’t say.
 I have the blue one as can be seen in the photograph.
 Although not as recognisably Nintendo as Mario and the Game Boy, they still have a lot in common.

 It has a 4x4 grid of 16 visible squares made from some kind of polarised glass, there are 24 tiles in all, but 8 of them are hidden.
 There are 8 sliders that allow you to slide the tiles backwards and forwards one place at a time until you get the desired colour or pattern.
 And the best bit is, you never have to put it on charge or change the battery...